-I am a PhD Candidate in Political Science at University of Pennsylvania currently in exchange at University of Chicago.
+I am a PhD Candidate in Political Science at University of Pennsylvania currently in exchange at Stanford University.
 My research interests include comparative politics, quantitative methods and political economy.

 Before graduate school, I worked as journalist in a tv network and as full time staff in an electoral campaign.